dirkakrid/NetworkConfigSyntax/README.md

 ### CREDITS

-This is a modified version of the original, which is <a href="https://github.com/tunnelsup/sublime-cisco-syntax" target="_blank">here</a>, credit to tunnelsup for the amazing work.
+This is a Cisco modified version of the original, which is <a href="https://github.com/tunnelsup/sublime-cisco-syntax" target="_blank">here</a>, credit to tunnelsup for the amazing work.

+The Junos original can be found <a href="https://github.com/nprintz/junos-sublime-pkg" target="_blank">here</a>, by nprintz.